D-Haz/um...gpt/README.md

 # um...gpt?

-No accounts, no data collection, no AI?
+No accounts, no data collection, no AI...?
 Just good old-fashioned human confusion over the internet.

+(For an extra layer of meta I tried to generate the code entirely using bots, but I just could not keep asking it to center a button for the 50th time so unfortunately the code has been touched by humans...blegh)

 ## How It Works